rizahassan/twitter-coronavirus-bot/README.md

 ## License & Copyright

 © Riza Hassan
-This is a personal Open Source project.
+-This is a personal Open Source project.
 Feel free to clone the project.
 Contact Riza Hassan at ruhulruzbihan@gmail.com for more information.